bbeek/refactorlegacy/Labs/Day1/Readme.md

 Your `BillGenerator` class should look something like the one in folder `src\03 More extractions`

-# 4. Split phase and adding render HTML
+# Part 4.
+Split phase and adding render HTML
 So far, we worked on bringing structure onto the original function so that we can easily understand the various parts.
 In order to add the HTML support, we could stop now, just copy the seven or so lines remaining in `Statement`, create an HTML variant and call it a day.<br/>
 This does mean however that the logic for what is required to generate a bill is still duplicated.